DataDog/documentation/content/en/dashboards/guide/context-links.md

 2. Example use-cases on how to take advantage of context links configuration (#example-use-cases).

-## Context links How-To
+## Introduction to context links

-Context links bridge dashboard widgets with other pages in Datadog and third-party applications you need to integrate into your workflows.
+Context links bridge dashboard widgets with other pages in Datadog, as well as the third-party applications you have integrated into your workflows.

 Users with [edit permissions][24] to dashboards can configure which links are accessible in the link list.